ij-build/ij/docs/environment.md

 # Environment Expansion

-Almost all tasks properties (unless otherwise noted) will replace names references of the form `$VAR` and `${VAR}` with the value defined in the environment at the time the task is invoked.
+Almost all tasks and registry object properties (unless otherwise noted) will replace names references of the form `$VAR` and `${VAR}` with the value defined in the environment at the time the task is invoked.
 If `VAR` is not defined in the environment, the reference will remain untouched.
 Expansion happens recursively, so if a substituted value also contains a name reference, it will also be substituted.